dxvsh/Minikan/README.md

-    helper_funcs.py     # helper functions for generating plots, exporting data as csv kanban.sqlite3      # sqlite database for the app static/             # static files like css, images templates/          # contains the html templates
+    helper_funcs.py     # helper functions for generating plots, exporting data as csv kanban.sqlite3      # sqlite database for the app static/             # static files like css, images user_data/          # stores files uploaded by the user (eg. csv files for imports) templates/          # contains the html templates
 ```